Ran and the Gray World

 Ran and the Gray World (乱と灰色の世界, Ran to Haiiro no Sekai) is a Japanese manga series written and illustrated by Aki Irie.
 It was serialized in Harta from December 2008 to April 2015 and published in seven tankōbon volumes.

 Publication

-The series is written and illustrated by Aki Irie.
-It started serialization in Enterbrain's magazine Harta (then called Fellows!) on December 15, 2008.
+Written and illustrated by Aki Irie, Ran and the Gray World began serialization in Enterbrain's magazine Harta (then called Fellows!) on December 15, 2008.
 The series concluded on April 15, 2015.
 It was published in seven tankōbon volumes.

 At Anime Boston 2018, Viz Media announced they licensed the series for English publication.